torchnyu/blog/_drafts/2020-12-24-courant-cas-and-cs.md

 Let's start with Courant.
 The Courant Institute of Mathematical Sciences is, well, an institute of mathematical sciences.
-Courant is primarily known for its applied and theoretical math, but it also contains computer science[^1].
+Courant is primarily known for its applied and theoretical math, but it also contains computer science.

-[^1]: In the same way the McDonalds menu technically contains salads.
+<div style="display: none"> In the same way the McDonalds menu technically contains salads. </div>

 The director of Courant, Russ Caflisch, is effectively a dean.
 He reports to the NYU president directly.